 In the image above, the nasal side is easily recognized, because the retinal nerve fiber layer (RNFL) which is highlighted in green, is much thicker nasal to the macula and thinner temporally.
-The posterior cortical vitreous (shaded red in the image above) attaches to the retina just temporal to the fovea.
-Clinically, there is no posterior vitreous detachment in this patient, though OCT shows some separation of the posterior vitreous in the temporal and nasal macula and no posterior vitreous detachment through the central macula.
+The posterior face of the vitreous (shaded red in the image above) attaches to the retina just temporal to the fovea.
+There is no posterior vitreous detachment in this patient.